InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 The callback shall be invoked with `false` as the argument for the `success` parameter if the callback could not be registered as a listener for any reason.

-**Note:** The `addEventListener` callback shall be immediately called upon registration with the current TC data, then subsequently called again on any TC String changes unless it is removed via `removeEventListener`.
+> **Note**: The `addEventListener` callback shall be immediately called upon registration with the current TC data, even if the CMP status is `loading` and the CMP has incomplete TC Data, so that the calling script may have access to its registered `listenerId`.
+Furthermore, on every TC String change the callback shall be called unless it is removed via `removeEventListener`.
 ______

 #### `removeEventListener`